Splizard/buildacity/Readme.md

 to build a city for them so that they can make some cash!

 ## Quick Start
-You have a limited amount of energy, so it's important to find some energy sources.
-Click on the energy sources to replenish your energy.
-The next step is to builda city.
-You can only build roads and buildings next to existing roads so you will need to find a road.
+You can only build roads and buildings next to existing roads so you will need to find a road in order to begin building your city.
-Buildings consume energy and eventually they run out and need to be charged up, click on a building to charge it.
-You will collect coins this way.
-Use these coins to fix broken energy sources so that you can survive and expand your city!
+Buildings cost coins and eventually you will run out.
+Don't worry you can collect more coins by delivering energy to the structures you have built.
+You'll need to click on energy sources to charge your battery.
+You can also check on the status of your city at any time by pressing I / inventory, whilst within the city limits.

 ## Assets
 The assets for this game have been sourced from various CC0 sources.